The king of Israel answered, “Tell him, ‘Let not the one who puts on his armor brag like he who takes it off.'” 1 Kings 20:11

 1 Kings 20

 Ahab’s Wars with Syria

-1 Ben Hadad the king of Syria gathered all his army together; and there were 32 kings with him, with horses and chariots.
-He went up and besieged Samaria, and fought against it.
+1 Ben Hadad the king of Syria gathered all his army together.
+There were 32 kings with him with horses and chariots.
+He went up and besieged Samaria and fought against it.
 2 He sent messengers to Ahab king of Israel, into the city, and said to him, “Ben Hadad says, 3 ‘Your silver and your gold is mine.
-Your wives also and your children, even the best, are mine.’ ”
+Your wives also and your children, the best of them are mine.’ ”

-4 The king of Israel answered, “It is according to your saying, my lord, O king.
+4 The king of Israel answered, “It is just as you say, my lord, O king.
 I am yours, and all that I have.”

-5 The messengers came again, and said, “Ben Hadad says, ‘I sent indeed to you, saying, “You shall deliver me your silver, and your gold, and your wives, and your children; 6 but I will send my servants to you tomorrow about this time, and they will search your house, and the houses of your servants; whatever is pleasant in your eyes, they will put it in their hand, and take it away.” ’ ”
+5 The messengers came back, and said, “Ben Hadad says, ‘I sent this message to you, saying, “You shall deliver to me, your silver and your gold, and your wives and your children; 6 but I will send my servants to you this time tomorrow, and they will search your house, and the houses of your servants.
+Whatever is pleasing in your eyes, they will put it in their hand and take it away.” ’ ”

 8 All the elders and all the people said to him, “Don’t listen, and don’t consent.”

 The messengers departed, and brought him back the message.
-10 Ben Hadad sent to him, and said, “The gods do so to me, and more also, if the dust of Samaria will be enough for handfuls for all the people who follow me.”
+10 Ben Hadad sent to him, and said, “The gods do so to me, and more also, if there is enough dust of Samaria left to fill the hands of all the people who follow me.”

 11 The king of Israel answered, “Tell him, ‘Let not the one who puts on his armor brag like he who takes it off.’”